 Choosing the right clipless pedal cleats

-When you purchase clipless/clip-in pedals, the cleats that are designed to be used with those pedals, are included in the box.
+When you purchase clipless/clip-in pedals, the cleats designed to be used with those pedals are included in the box.

-Clipless/clip-in pedal cleats are specific to the manufacturer; therefore Shimano cleats are not compatible with Look pedals, for example.
-The exception to this rule is that there are now some two-bolt systems have been created with cross-brand compatibility; namely from brands like Ritchey and Wellgo; that said, be sure to double check the compatibility on the product pages, before you buy.
+Clipless/clip-in pedal cleats are specific to the manufacturer; so, for example, Shimano cleats are not compatible with Look pedals.
+The exception to this rule is there are now some two-bolt systems created with cross-brand compatibility, namely from brands like Ritchey and Wellgo.
+That said, be sure to double check the compatibility on the product pages before you buy.

 What do the different colour cleats mean?

-Some manufacturers such as Look and Shimano colour code their three-bolt road cleats; this is to indicate the amount of 'float' that the cleat facilitates.
-Float refers to the small amount of lateral rotation that is available once the cleat is clipped into the pedal.
+Some manufacturers such as Look and Shimano colour code their three-bolt road cleats.
+This is to indicate the amount of 'float' the cleat facilitates.
+Float refers to the small amount of lateral rotation available once the cleat is clipped into the pedal.

 Shimano and Look colour code their cleats differently, depending on float: